-ANNUAL / VACATION LEAVE
+VACATION LEAVE

-The following schedule shall be used in determining the accrual of annual leave:
+The following schedule shall be used in determining the accrual of vacation leave:

-- (1) A person employed on a twelve (12) month contract shall accrue vacation, exclusive of holidays, with compensation at the rate of one and one-half (1-1/2) days per month cumulative to eighteen (18) work days per year. - (2) Effective July 1, 1993, vacation leave balances carried forward into the new fiscal year cannot exceed thirty (30) work days. - (3) Vacation leave may be granted by the Superintendent upon the written request of the employee and with prior approval of the employee's administrative supervisor.
+- I. Employees who are full-time and employed on a twelve (12) month contract shall accrue vacation, exclusive of holidays, with compensation at the rate of one and one-half (1-1/2) days per month cumulative to eighteen (18) work days per year. - II.
+Vacation leave shall accrue at the close of each month.
+Leave balances carried forward into the new fiscal year cannot exceed sixty (60) days. - III.
+Vacation leave may be granted by the Superintendent upon the written request of the employee and with prior approval of the employee's administrative supervisor.
 Vacation leave shall be scheduled so that there will be a minimum disruption of the school system.
-Vacation leave shall not be granted until earned and credited to the employee. - (4) Any member of the instructional staff employed on a part-time basis or who works in excess of one-half (1/2) the hours or days required for a full-time position but less than the total hours or days required for a full-time employee shall not be entitled to vacation leave. - (5) Vacation leave shall not be granted until the employee has rendered at least six (6) months of acceptable service in the School District. - (6) Vacation leave may be taken in full hour increments unless a substitute has to be furnished.
-In situations where substitutes are required, the minimum amount of time to be requested is in one-half day increments or no less than three (3) hours and approved in advance.
+Vacation leave shall not be granted until earned and credited to the employee. - IV.
+Vacation leave may be taken in one-quarter (1/4) hour increments. - V. Accrued vacation leave may be used for other leave purposes with the approval of the Superintendent.